 What you should know about the grip and cushioning of a yoga mat

-In many product comparisons of yoga mats, grip and cushioning are mentioned as particularly important aspects.
-This is logical, everyone wants to do their exercises safely and comfortably.
+In many product comparisons of yoga mats, grip and cushioning are cited as particularly important aspects.
+This is logical - everyone wants to perform their exercises safely and comfortably.

 Aspects Grip

-The feel of the grip is very subjective.
-Every person is individual and feels differently.
-It also makes a big difference whether you have rather dry or damp hands, for example when you are doing an intensive session.
-Too little grip can mean that exercises cannot be performed correctly.
+The feeling of gumption is very subjective.
+Everyone is individual and feels differently.
+It also makes a big difference whether you have dry or wet hands when you are doing an intensive session, for example.
+Too little grip can mean that exercises cannot be performed properly.
 But too much grip is not helpful either.
-Exercises are then no longer carried out in the correct flow and the movements can no longer be carried out fluently, exercises are carried out more or less stop-and-go.
-Apart from that, a mat wears out much faster.
+Exercises are then no longer performed in the correct flow and the movements can no longer be carried out smoothly; exercises are performed stop-and-go, so to speak.
+Apart from that, a mat also wears out much faster.

-The primary focus should be on improving and doing the exercises correctly.
-You should work with a lot of pressure on your hands and feet and distribute the weight evenly.
-This ensures more stability and a much more conscious experience in yoga flow.
+First and foremost, the focus should be on improving the exercises and performing them correctly.
+To do this, you should work with a lot of pressure on your hands and feet and distribute the weight evenly.
+This ensures more stability and a much more conscious experience in the yoga flow.

-The focus here is often placed too much on the mat.
-It's completely normal when - just when you're just starting out with yoga - your knees or joints are under a lot of strain.
+The focus is often placed too much on the mat.
+It is completely normal - especially when you start yoga - to put a lot of strain on your knees or joints.
 In yoga practice, it is common to use a towel, blanket or bolster to relieve the strain.
-Here, too, it makes sense to focus on the correct and natural execution of the exercises.
+Here too, it makes sense to focus on the correct and natural execution of the exercises.

 Origin of yoga mats

-Yoga has been around for 3-4,000 years and was first performed using lightweight mats made from grass, leaves or animal skins.
-The classic yoga mat today is the cotton yoga mat, which is still used by many yogis.
-The focus is on the naturalness of the material.
+Yoga has been around for 3-4,000 years and was first practiced with light mats made of grass, leaves or animal skins.
+Today, the classic yoga mat is the cotton yoga mat, which is still used by many yogis.
+The focus here is on the naturalness of the material.

 Aspects of natural materials

-We firmly believe that natural materials such as cotton or cork not only help ourselves, but also have an impact on the environment.
+We firmly believe that natural materials such as cotton or cork not only help us, but also have an impact on the environment.
 Many yoga mats use plasticizers, harmful ingredients and a number of plastics.
-From our point of view, this represents a major problem.
+In our view, this is a major problem.
 Materials such as sheep's wool are also problematic due to the conditions in which the animals are kept.

-Natural materials in yoga mats include cotton, natural rubber and cork.
+Natural materials for yoga mats include cotton, natural rubber and cork.
 It is also important to take a close look at cork yoga mats, as they are often mixed with other materials such as latex or TPE on the underside.
-The bYo® yoga mat from treeletic is the first yoga mat made entirely of cork, a real original.
+The bYo® yoga mat from treeletic is the first yoga mat to be made entirely from cork, a true original.

 Cork yoga mats have the advantage of being purely natural and protecting our environment.
-No tree needs to be cut down as only the bark is used, this helps the tree regenerate and extends its lifespan.
+No tree has to be felled for it, as only the bark is used, which helps the tree to regenerate and extends its lifespan.
 The material is antibacterial and hypoallergenic.
-Cork yoga mats offer a perfect natural and healthy training environment.
+Yoga mats made of cork offer a perfect natural and healthy training environment.

 Grip works differently with cork

-A plus is that cork contains natural suberin, which also increases grip when wet.
-Unlike rubber mats, sweating increases grip.
-In order to have a particularly good grip, a cork mat should be lightly moistened with water using a spray bottle before the exercises.
+A plus is that cork contains natural suberin, which also increases grip in damp conditions.
+In contrast to rubber mats, sweating increases grip.
+For particularly good grip, a cork mat should be lightly moistened with a spray bottle of water before exercises.
 This is particularly recommended for very dry skin.

-From our point of view, natural materials are more than an alternative and should actually be standard.
+In our view, natural materials are more than an alternative and should actually be standard.

 Summary

-We hope that we have explained the background to you well and wish you a lot of fun with yoga!
+We hope that we have explained the background well and wish you lots of fun with yoga in any case!
 Here is a brief summary of the most important points: